Computerized Tomography, AKA X-ray computed tomography (X-ray CT), computerized axial tomography scan (CAT scan), and computer aided tomography.

 Also inform your doctor of any recent illnesses or other medical conditions and whether you have a history of heart disease, asthma, diabetes, and kidney disease or thyroid problems.
 Any of these conditions may increase the risk of an unusual adverse effect.

-In addition, women should always inform their radiologist and the CT technologist if there is any possibility that they may be pregnant.
+In addition, women should always inform their Radiologist and the CT SMIL Technologist if there is any possibility that they may be pregnant.

 If your infant or young child is having a CT scan, there are measures that can be taken to ensure that the test will not be a cause of anxiety for either the child or parent.